opnfv/dovetail/docs/testing/user/ovpaddendum/index.rst

 General Approach
 ----------------

-In order to meet the above objectives for CVP, we aim to follow a general approach by first identifying the overall requirements for all stake-holders, then analyzing what OPNFV and the upstream communities can effectively test and verify presently to derive an initial working scope for CVP, and to recommend what the community should strive to achieve in future releases.
+In order to meet the above objectives for OVP, we aim to follow a general approach by first identifying the overall requirements for all stake-holders, then analyzing what OPNFV and the upstream communities can effectively test and verify presently to derive an initial working scope for OVP, and to recommend what the community should strive to achieve in future releases.

-The overall requirements for CVP can be categorized by the basic cloud capabilities representing common operations needed by basic VNFs, and additional requirements for VNFs that go beyond the common cloud capabilities including functional extensions, operational capabilities and additional carrier grade
+The overall requirements for OVP can be categorized by the basic cloud capabilities representing common operations needed by basic VNFs, and additional requirements for VNFs that go beyond the common cloud capabilities including functional extensions, operational capabilities and additional carrier grade